What are Resins?

 When some plants, namely trees, are injured, they produce a thick, sometimes solid, sticky substance called a resin.
 Frankincense, Myrrh and Benzoin are examples of resins that are used in the production of hydrosols and essential oils.

 In the commercial production of some resins, the trees will be cut in many spots to encourage the tree to produce its resin.

 Natural resins provide therapeutic benefit, but some are hard to work with in aromatherapy.
 Benzoin resin, for instance is extremely thick and sticky.
 You will find liquid resins that have been extracted by solvent or alcohol extraction.

 Frankincense tears are small, solid chunks of frankincense resin.
 Both Frankincense and Myrrh resins are solid and are not traditionally used within holistic aromatherapy in their resinous forms.
 The resins are most commonly used for loose incense.
-Resins can be powdered to incorporation into other forms of incense and for medicinal use.
+Resins can be powdered for incorporation into infused oils, incense powders and for medicinal use.

 Frankincense, Myrrh and Elemi Essential Oils are distilled from the resin for use in holistic aromatherapy, spiritual, room fragrancing and perfumery applications.
 To learn more about these essential oils, click on the following links to go to the essential oil profile pages for each of these oils:

 Sustainability and Conservation of Resin Producing Trees and Shrubs